robstoll/atrium/apis/differences.md

 assert(x).contains(KeyValue("a") { isGreaterThan(3).and.isLessThan(10) })
 assert(x).contains(KeyValue("a") { toBe(2) }, KeyValue("b") { isLessThan(3) })

-//in case of a nullable value
-assert(x).contains("a" to null)
-assert(x).contains("a" to null, "b" to 2)
+//in case of a nullable value type assert(x).contains("a" to null) assert(x).contains("a" to null, "b" to 2) assert(x).contains(KeyNullableValue("a", null))
-assert(x).contains(KeyNullableValue("a", null))